medroppinggames/medroppinggames.github.io/privacy-policy.md

 # User Age Limits

-Our games and our website are not aimed at children under 13 years of age.
-Nevertheless, we acknowledge that our Game may unintentionally appeal to children.
+Our games are not aimed at children under 13 years of age.
+Nevertheless, we acknowledge that our games may unintentionally appeal to children.

-An age gate is in place at the launch of the Game, which shall direct each user to the part of the Game that is applicable to that user’s age bracket.

-We do not collect any personally identifiable information within the age gated part of our Game for children, nor do we intentionally direct interest-based advertising to anyone under the age of 13 years.
+We do not collect any personally identifiable information of children under the age of 13 years, nor do we intentionally direct interest-based advertising to anyone under the age of 13 years.

 If you believe that We have inadvertently collected information from a person under the age of 13, please contact us at the email address below and the information will be permanently deleted.
 We do not permit behaviourally targeted advertising to children under the age of 13 years.